 There are many fabrics that can be used to make a rain jacket, and most of them are much heavier than those that make a windbreaker.
 They are also typically heavier and can’t fold down as small as a windbreaker.

 They, of course, do protect you from the rain, but they also don’t allow a lot of airflow.
 This is a big reason why many choose a windbreaker over a rain jacket.

 Windbreakers – A Thin Jacket That Protects You From the Wind

 There are many different types of windbreakers, but in the end, they are technically just referring to a thinner jacket to keep you warm.
-While everyone will always call them windbreakers, after reading this article, you can spread the word on this little fun fact.
+While everyone will always call them windbreakers, after reading this article, you can spread the word about this little fun fact.

-As a closing fun fact, you can also refer to them as windcheaters as they do overseas if you want or just stick with the term everyone knows – windbreakers.
+As a closing fun fact, you can also refer to them as windcheaters as they do overseas if you want, or just stick with the term everyone knows – windbreakers.